-Of all the types of wooden doors, the most tried and tested are those for the exterior.
-Humidity and low temperatures in winter, high temperatures and the aggressiveness of UV radiation in summer are tests that doors have to face.
-In order to make them as durable as possible, they are made of wood with higher humidity than furniture wood, construction solutions are adopted that allow dimensional variation, varnishes and exterior adhesives are used.
-If the doors are made of solid wood with glued elements, then glue undoubtedly plays a very important role.
+Of all types of wooden doors, the most tried and tested are those for exterior use.
+Humidity and low temperatures in winter, high temperatures and the aggressiveness of UV radiation in summer are the trials that doors have to face.
+In order to be as resistant as possible over time, they are made of wood with higher humidity than furniture wood, construction solutions are adopted that allow dimensional variations, varnishes and exterior adhesives are used.
+If the doors are made of solid wood with glued elements, then adhesive undoubtedly plays a very important role.

-Let's take a closer look at what wood doors are subjected to and what this means for the adhesive.
-In winter, when temperatures drop below 0°C, the humidity drops very low.
-The reason for this is that water in the air turns to ice.
-The balance is broken and rebalancing is done using the available moisture.
+Let's take a closer look at the stresses on wooden doors and what this means for the adhesive.
+In winter, when temperatures drop below 0°C, the atmospheric humidity drops dramatically.
+The reason is that water in the air turns to ice.
+The balance is disturbed and rebalancing is done using the available moisture.
 One source of moisture is water in wood.
-This is how cracks appear in wood in winter.
+That's how cracks in wood appear in winter.

 The stresses that occur in the wood due to water removal also put pressure on the glue lines.
-If they are not elastic, the solder can fail.
-When the glue is of good quality and suitable for the place and area of use of the object, the glue is strong and cracks will always appear in the wood, never in the glue line.
+If they are not resilient, the glue can fail.
+When the glue is of good quality and suitable for the location and scope of use of the object, the glueing is strong and cracks will always appear in the wood, never in the glue line.

-Summer is the enemy of the sun.
-If the door is dark and in the sun between 10am and 5pm, the surface temperature rises sharply and can damage the adhesive.
-It needs to be sealed with an adhesive with very high temperature resistance.
-This way, regardless of the temperature, the glue line will retain its characteristics.
+In summer the enemy is the sun.
+If the door has a dark color and is in direct sunlight between 10 a.m. and 5 p.m., the surface temperature rises sharply and can affect the adhesive.
+The bonding needs to be made with an adhesive with very high temperature resistance.
+This way, whatever the temperature, the bond line will retain its characteristics.

 Also important are the finishing materials and how they are applied.
-Protection on all sides, on both sides and edges, the use of semi-transparent products with pigment content, a lower gloss varnish, are "details" that can make a difference.
+Protection on all sides, on both sides and edges, the use of semi-transparent products containing pigments, a low-gloss varnish, are "details" that can make all the difference.

-The solution found by Szolvegy Târgu Mureș for timber framed doors and planks
+The solution found by Szolvegy Târgu Mureș for timber framed doors and plank doors

-The most commonly used construction solution for doors is frame and panels.
-The panels are not glued but are fixed to the frame so they can vary in size depending on the humidity in the environment.
+The most commonly used construction solution for doors is the frame and slats.
+The boards are not glued but are fixed into the frame so they can vary in size depending on the humidity in the environment.

-I have told you on other occasions that the best solutions are found when supplier and customer work as partners.
-That's what happened in this case.
-A door manufacturer was having problems in the summer with solid wood doors with a frame.
-Especially the ones in very dark colours.
-He asked the adhesive funder for help to solve the problem.
+I told you on other occasions that the best solutions are found when supplier and customer work as partners.
+So it happened in this case.
+A door manufacturer in the summer was having trouble with solid wood doors with solid wood trim.
+Especially those in very dark colors.
+He enlisted the help of an adhesive funder to solve the problem.

-Solvegy Târgu Mureș specialists started from the idea that each of the door elements reacts differently under the action of the sun.
-The frame, being made of whole elements joined at the ends, needed a very elastic adhesive that would ensure a very strong bond.
-The panel, made by gluing several elements together, had to be made in such a way as to resist the aggression of the summer sun.
-A very strong adhesive was needed, which was totally 'indifferent' to any aggression it was subjected to.
+The specialists at Solvegy Târgu Mureș started from the idea that each of the door elements reacts differently under the action of the sun.
+The frame, being made of whole elements joined together at the ends, needed a very elastic adhesive that would ensure a very strong bond.
+The canvas, made by gluing several elements together, had to be made in such a way that it could withstand the aggression of the summer sun.
+A very strong adhesive was needed that was totally 'indifferent' to any aggression.

 The saving solution - combining the qualities of 2 adhesives

-After tests they concluded that the best results are achieved by combining the qualities of 2 adhesives.
-They used a D3D adhesive for the frames, i.e. a D3 adhesive with improved qualities, and a D4 single-component polyurethane adhesive for the boards, with very good results on the outside.
+Tests have shown that the best results are obtained by combining the qualities of 2 adhesives.
+They used a D3D adhesive for frames, i.e. a D3 adhesive with improved qualities, and a single-component polyurethane adhesive of the D4 class for the boards, which gives very good exterior results.

-It looks like they made the perfect choice because doors made this way never had any problems.
-The solution has also been proposed to other manufacturers who have thus significantly reduced the number of complaints during the summer.
-They are convinced that it is the best solution for such doors and recommend it with confidence to all customers.
+They seem to have made the perfect choice because the doors made in this way have had no more problems.
+The solution has also been suggested to other manufacturers who have significantly reduced the number of complaints in summer.
+They are convinced that it is the best solution for such doors and confidently recommend it to all customers.

-Because they are superior adhesives and can be used successfully for other joints, a brief introduction to each one might be useful.
+Because they are superior adhesives and can be used successfully for other joints, a brief introduction to each may be helpful.

 TISZABOND D3D adhesive

-It is a polyvinyl acetate (aracite) based adhesive, which has reactive groups that improve its qualities.
+It is an adhesive based on polyvinyl acetate (aracite), which has reactive groups that improve its qualities.
 The adhesive has increased wet tack, frost resistance, even to repeated freeze-thaw cycles and the resulting film is softer and more elastic.
-Glued wooden elements can move in case of humidity variations without the glue line suffering.
+The glued wooden elements can move in the case of moisture variations without the glue line suffering.
 In wooden door frames this is very important because of the long sides.
-Dimensional variation is noticeable and the adhesive must be able to take it up.
+The dimensional variation is noticeable and the adhesive must be able to take it up.

-It is suitable for demanding work such as producing indoor stair treads, kitchen worktops, folding chairs, restaurant chairs, sauna elements.
+It is suitable for demanding jobs such as producing steps for interior staircases, kitchen worktops, folding chairs, restaurant chairs, sauna elements.

-Can be used in construction for indoor bonding that is not subject to high humidity.
-As an example, it can be used for gluing wooden steps to concrete stairs.
+It can be used in construction for indoor bonding not subject to high humidity.
+As an example, it can be used for bonding wooden steps to concrete stairs.

 TISZPUR Adhesive D4 4401 Special

-It is a one-component polyurethane adhesive that reacts with moisture in the atmosphere.
-The resulting film is highly elastic, very adhesive and has very good resistance over time.
+It is a one-component polyurethane adhesive that reacts with atmospheric moisture.
+The resulting film is very elastic, very adherent and with very good resistance over time.

-The adhesive bonds wood to plaster, brick, metal or concrete without problems.
-Unlike other adhesives that are disturbed by water in the material, the presence of water in this adhesive guarantees a good bond.
+The adhesive bonds wood smoothly to plaster, brick, metal or concrete.
+Unlike other adhesives that are disturbed by water in the materials, for this adhesive the presence of water guarantees a good bond.

-Another area where TISZPUR D4 Special polyurethane adhesive can be used is for gluing exotic wood.
-It is already known that exotic wood offers all sorts of unpleasant surprises.
-The large variety of salts and tannins contained can lead to weakening of the glues.
-By using polyurethane glue this risk disappears.
+Another area where TISZPUR D4 Special polyurethane adhesive can be used is bonding exotic wood.
+It is already known that exotic woods offer all sorts of unpleasant surprises.
+The wide variety of salts and tannins contained in it can lead to weakening of the bond.
+Using polyurethane glue eliminates this risk.

-Also in the construction sector, the adhesive can be used for bonding insulation materials in the form of tiles or mattresses.
-Regardless of the nature of the insulation material - expanded polystyrene, glass wool, plasterboard, wood fibre boards - The bonding is very strong and safe.
+Also in construction, the adhesive can be used for bonding insulation materials in the form of tiles or mats.
+Regardless of the nature of the insulation material - expanded polystyrene, glass wool, plasterboard, wood fiber boards - The bonding is very strong and secure.

 In conclusion

-Doors used outdoors are subject to variations in air humidity, temperature variations, weathering and UV radiation.
-Therefore, when manufacturing wooden doors for outdoor use, the construction solution and materials must be chosen to resist these aggressions.
+Doors used outdoors are subject to air humidity variations, temperature variations, bad weather and UV radiation.
+Therefore, when manufacturing wooden doors for exterior use, it is important to choose the construction solution and materials that can withstand these aggressions.

-As for the adhesive, it must be very elastic and have high moisture resistance.
-Szolvegy has found the right solution by combining 2 adhesives with very good qualities.
+As for the adhesive, it needs to be highly elastic and have high moisture resistance.
+Szolvegy found the right solution by combining 2 adhesives with very good qualities.
 It is the solution that solved a customer's problems and that he recommends to all those who produce doors of this type.

 My name is Lapusan, and I am facing a problem of shrinkage in restored resin door panels of historical buildings, the problems are delicate and with your experience and passion for wood, I dare to ask for your opinion.